embedded-kiddie/Arduino-UNO-R4/Flash_Jpg_GFX/README.md

 ## How to store jpeg data into flash memory

-1. Install [the latest version of TJpg_Decoder](https://github.com/Bodmer/TJpg_Decoder/releases "Releases · Bodmer/TJpg_Decoder") in the Arduino IDE library.
+1. Install the dependencies into the Arduino IDE library.

-2. Prepare a JPEG image that matche the resolution of your LCD display.
+2. Prepare a JPEG image that matche the resolution of your LCD.

 3. Visit [File to hex converter](http://tomeko.net/online_tools/file_to_hex.php?lang=en "File to hex converter") to convert jpeg image into hexadecimal text data.